 Dodson plans to remain active in TU Alumni volunteer opportunities and nonprofit projects around Tulsa.
 She’s excited to explore new adventures such as traveling more with Mike and visiting their sons, Jake (BS ’14) and Sam, in Texas as often as possible.

-Although Dodson is not looking forward to letting go of her duties and responsibilities at TU, her job at this year’s Homecoming celebration will be a much-deserved change of pace.
+Dodson’s duties and responsibilities at this year’s Homecoming celebration will be a much-deserved change of pace.
 Surrounded by friends, family and Tri Delta sisters, it promises to be a week of memories, laughs and maybe a few sweet tears for one of TU’s favorite alumni.